Last Updated: January 4, 2018

 The Zhuilu Old Trail is 10.3 km long, but only 3 km is currently open for hiking.
 When the trail was open in its entirety, most people started the hike at the Cimu Bridge trailhead and hiked to Swallow Grotto.
 But now, with the partial closure, all hikes begin and end at Swallow Grotto—a 3 km hike in and a 3 km hike out for a total of 6 km.

 The trailhead for the Zhuilu Old Trail is at the start of the Swallow Grotto Trail.
 You’ll see a brown arrow sign with Swallow Grotto Trail on it.
 The Zhuilu Old Trail/Swallow Grotto trailhead is located on the right before the Yanzihkou (also spelled Yanzikou) Tunnel.
-There’s also a green tent (as shown below) which across the street from the suspension bridge you will cross to start the hike, and there’s a park employee working under the tent to check you in, make sure you’ve paid the trail fee, and unlock the gate for you so you can begin the hike.
+There’s also a booth now (where the green tent is as shown below), which is across the street from the suspension bridge you will cross to start the hike, and there’s a park employee working in a booth to check you in, make sure you’ve paid the trail fee, and unlock the gate for you so you can begin the hike.

 Zhuilu Old Trail/Swallow Grotto Trailhead